krzychb/OnlineHumidifier/7-Control/readme.md

 2.	*device* :	Device to switch.
 Range: ``` [A..E] ``` (case sensitive!)
 3.	*on* : ``` True ```, to switch on. ``` False ``` to switch off

 Selection of *systemCode* and *device* for ORNO socket is done using dip switches.
-Plese see picture below of setting the *systemCode = 1* on remote control and both *systemCode = 1*  as well as *device = A* on the socket.
+Please see picture below of setting the *systemCode = 1* on remote control and both *systemCode = 1*  as well as *device = A* on the socket.

 ![Example of DIP switch settings on RF433 remote control and socket](pictures/rf433-orno-dip-switches.png)